 In contrast, the types of phobias that could indicate past lives include irrational and highly specific fears.
 Think of water, a particular number, a shape, an object, and so on.
 Notice if any of these fears link up with any dreams or memories that you've already connected to a past life.
 For example, you might both fear water and regularly dream that you are drowning in one location.

 On a nicer note, it's important to be aware that past lives can lead to positive and satisfying experiences (not just fears, nightmares, and confusing memories!).

 One of the best signs of a past life connection is a strong, unshakable passion that shapes who you are.
 Here, we're not simply thinking of things that you like to do in your spare time.
 Rather, the focus is on passions that you can't resist, and that feel as necessary to you as breathing.

-There are countless of examples of how these types of passions might manifest, but they're often creative.
-So if you can't live without music, can't go a day without writing or are always saving up for new painting supplies, you may have had an associated occupation in your past life.
+There are countless examples of how these types of passions might manifest, but they're often creative.
+So if you can't live without music, can't go a day without writing, or are always saving up for new painting supplies, you may have had an associated occupation in your past life.

 And with such creative pursuits, you might also see aspects of your past lives emerging in your work if you just let your creativity flow freely.